bigscience-workshop/bigscience/data/oscar/README.md

 The result is 5 files `oscar-[0-4].jsonl` of about 180GB each.

-Runtime: ??h to download, ~2h to build, ~8h to filter, ~1.5h to write shards out
+Runtime: 2-3h to download, ~2h to build, ~8h to filter, ~1.5h to write shards out

 2. Concatenate